PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 4. All meetings shall be conducted under procedures specified in the most current edition of Roberts Rules of Order, except where these By‑Laws provide otherwise.

 Sec.
-2. The Contractor Associate members shall pay an annual service fee.
-Service fees received from contractors, designers or operators shall be used to offset operation costs associated with service to members which are political subdivisions or municipal authorities.
+2. The Excavator Associate members shall pay an annual service fee.
+Service fees received from contractors, designers or operators shall be used to offset operation costs associated with service to members which are political subdivisions, municipal authorities or the Commonwealth.

 Sec.
 3. All fees for services, aside from the message handling and normal operations of the Call Center, shall be billed by the Treasurer to the using member on a direct basis.
 Examples are: telecommunications device(s), paper and ribbon supplies, educational and promotional material and other services provided by any of the Corporation's vendors on a direct basis.